Fraud detection with graph analytics

-Context: It is known that fraud occurs, and the question was whether we can use the existing data to better support the officers in the field.
+A confidential project for the Government to support public officers with the detection of fraud in a business field where the government offers subsidies.
+It is known that fraud occurs, and the question was whether we can use the existing data to support the officers better in the field.

 Business goal : Increase the fraud detection rate.

-Workflow: The data were initially analyzed using standard outlier-detection techniques in regression models.
-Having 11 known fraud cases within the data set allowed for testing model hypotheses.
+Workflow: The data is initially analyzed using standard outlier-detection techniques in regression models.
+Having 11 known fraud cases within the data set allowed us to test model hypotheses.
 This yielded good models for most of the known fraud cases, but some remained under the radar.

 We extended the research into the time and connection domains.
 We built time series to find behavioural patterns in time, and outliers thereof.
 This allowed a refinement of the detection model, but still missed two important known frauds.